zlsNorman/prello/README.md

 # Prello
-> kinda lika a Trello
+> like Trello but simpler :.D
 >
 ## Table of Contents
 * [General Info](#general-information)